The semiclassical zeta function for geodesic flows on negatively curved manifolds: Proof of the main theorem (2): Theorem

 Let us put

 where the function $\chi(\cdot)$ is that in (\ref{eq:def_chi}). \begin{Remark} The operator ${\cR}^{(n)}$ above is defined as an approximation of ${\cR}(s_0)^{n}$ and the difference is

 We put the part $\widetilde{\cR}^{(n)}$ aside because we can not treat the operators $\cL^t$ with small $t>0$ in the same way as those with large $t>0$.
-Since the Atiyah-Bott trace (and also the operator norm on $\wK^{r}(K_0)$) of $\widetilde{\cR}^{(n)}$ converges to zero super-exponentially fast as $n\to \infty$, this does not cause any essential problem, though it introduce some complication in a few places below. \end{Remark}
+Since the flat trace and also the operator norm of $\widetilde{\cR}^{(n)}$ on $\wK^{r}(K_0)$ converges to zero super-exponentially fast as $n\to \infty$, this does not cause any essential problem, though it introduces some complication in a few places below. \end{Remark}